wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-edge-browser/includes/7-explain-microsoft-edge-insider-channels.md

 The default version of Microsoft Edge received updates on a fairly regular basis, approximately every four weeks.
-Like the Windows Insider program, Edge provides different channels for giving more control to Administrators on how often devices receive these updates, as well as providing a way for administrators and users to preview upcoming builds.
+Like the Windows Insider program, Edge provides different channels for giving more control to Administrators on how often devices receive these updates and providing a way for administrators and users to preview upcoming builds.

 Edge provides the following channel options: Stable, Extended Stable, Beta, Dev, and Canary.
 Each channel is a separate browser application that is downloaded.
 This means that you can have multiple channels installed if desired, such as using the Stable channel browser for using line-of-business web applications, and the Dev channel browser for previewing upcoming features.